 Debt Restructuring Calculator

-It’s a simple, relatively unknown way to quickly eliminate debt – switching from a monthly payment schedule to a bi-weekly payment schedule.
-What’s the difference?
-It actually means that you make two extra payments per year, which helps you eliminate debt faster and therefore spend less time paying interest.
+One of the simplest (and least known) ways to eliminate debt quickly is to switch from a monthly payment schedule to a bi-weekly payment schedule.
+It sounds a little counterintuitive, but this actually means you make two extra payments every year, so you eliminate your debt faster.

 Here’s how it works:

-If you switch to bi-weekly payments, the payment amount is around half of what you pay on a monthly schedule.
+- When you go to a bi-weekly payment schedule, the payment amount is about half of what you pay on a monthly schedule.

-So, while you may not notice a difference because your payments are roughly half of what you pay on a monthly schedule, you will be paying “half” payments 26 times, instead of 12 monthly “full” payments (equaling 24 “half” payments).
-You’ll be paying more debt off each year.
+- So while your payments are roughly half of what you pay on a monthly schedule, because you make 26 payments instead of 24, you wind up paying more debt off every year.

-This strategy can mean a huge difference on big loans like mortgages or even credit cards.
-On an auto loan with a 4-year term, you could finish paying the full amount off in the first few months of that last year.
-With a mortgage, you could save yourself years of repayment, which would save thousands of dollars in added interest.
+Think about it – for every year you use a bi-weekly schedule, that’s one less month of added interest on your loan or that line of credit.
+That can be a huge difference on loans like your mortgage or even just on your credit cards.
+For a 4-year auto loan, that would mean you could finish paying the full amount off in the first few months of that last year.
+With a mortgage, you could save years on the payoff, which would save you thousands on added interest.

-The calculator below will show you the value of switching to a bi-weekly payment schedule on a single line of credit.
-If it seems like a good option, try calling your lender to see if they’ll allow you to make the adjustment.
+The calculator below is designed to help you assess the value of moving to a bi-weekly payment schedule on a single line of credit.
+If this looks like a good option, call your lender to see if they’ll allow you to adjust your payment schedule.
+If you have multiple loans you want to restructure, look online for a reputable debt restructuring service provider.